xdrip/xdrip_docs/docs/use/sync.md

 <img src="../images/M-S-SY8d.png" style="zoom:75%;" />

 If you're without mobile or Wi-Fi data, put the master phone in Wi-Fi hotspot mode and connect the followers through tethering.
 Maximum distance between devices will be limited.
 This will also weight heavily on the master battery, make sure you have a backup power bank available.
+When using tethering you will need to enable a [web service](../interapp/#web-service) on the master.
+Make sure the secret is identical on master and followers.

 Look in system status to check everything is connecting correctly.